huzaifaalmesbah/user-first-kit/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+This plugin helps you set permalink structure and remove default plugins, themes, posts, and pages.

 == Description ==

 User First Kit is a plugin that allows you to customize your WordPress installation by setting permalink structures, removing default plugins, themes, posts, and pages.
 With User First Kit, you can streamline your site's setup process and start with a clean slate.